 Fish mouth rot or mouth fungus, sometimes known as cotton mouth or cotton wool disease, is one of the frequently seen fish diseases in home aquariums.
 It is so common that I ran into it during my first year of aquarium fish keeping.

-Causes for Mouth Rot, Mouth Fungus on Fish
+Causes of Mouth Rot, Mouth Fungus on Fish

-There are bacteria everywhere, the aquarium water is no exception.
-In a well maintained aquarium, these harmful bacteria are in very low concentration.
+There are bacteria everywhere; the aquarium water is no exception.
+In a well-maintained aquarium, these harmful bacteria are at very low concentration.
 They feed on organic waste such as fish poop and leftover fish food.
-Healthy fish also have strong enough immune system to make low concentration of these bacteria harmless.
-However, if an aquarium is poorly maintained (e.g., too much fish poop and leftover fish food, or even a dead fish or two), there will be too many bacteria, and they can become opportunistic and expand their food source to living tissues on the fish.
+Healthy fish have strong enough immune system to fight off the low concentration of harmful bacteria.
+However, if an aquarium is poorly maintained (e.g., too much fish poop and leftover fish food, or even a dead fish or two), there will be too many bacteria.
+And they can become opportunistic and expand their food source to living tissues of the fish.